 The Board and management are accountable for the contents of the plan, including the selection of performance measures and targets.
 The performance measures presented are consistent with BC Hydro's mandate and strategic objectives, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of BC Hydro's operating environment, forecast conditions, risk assessment and past performance.

-All significant assumptions, policy decisions and identified risks as of January 31, 2013 have been considered in preparing this Service Plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.